Sicario: Day of the Soldado: Plot

-Amidst the chaos, Isabel runs away into the desert.
-Gillick goes after her alone while the rest of the team returns to the United States.
-Meanwhile, the American government determines that at least two of the suicide bombers in Kansas City were really domestic terrorists, not foreign nationals, and thus were not smuggled into the United States by the cartels.
+Amidst the chaos, Isabel, who realizes that Graver's team may have been behind her abduction, tries to escape and runs away into the desert.
+Gillick goes after her alone while the rest of the team returns to the U.S. Meanwhile, the American government determines that at least two of the suicide bombers in Kansas City were domestic terrorists, not foreign nationals, and thus were not smuggled into the U.S. by the cartels.
 To quell tensions with Mexico, the Secretary of Defense orders the CIA to abandon the mission.
 Learning that Isabel witnessed the Americans shooting the Mexican police, the Secretary orders the team to erase all proof of American involvement by killing Isabel and Gillick.
-Graver in turn warns Gillick and orders him to kill Isabel, but Gillick refuses and turns rogue in order to keep her alive.
+Graver, in turn, warns Gillick and orders him to kill Isabel, but Gillick refuses and turns rogue to keep her alive.
 Both have found shelter at an isolated farm in the desert for the night.
 Gillick knows that if they stay in Mexico, Isabel will be killed.
-With few resources, they disguise themselves as illegal immigrants and pay human traffickers to help them re-enter the United States.
-Graver and his team fly covertly into Mexico on Black Hawks, tracking a GPS device that Gillick has activated and embedded into Isabel's shoe.
+With few resources, they disguise themselves as illegal immigrants and pay human traffickers to help them re-enter the U.S. Graver and his team fly covertly into Mexico on Black Hawks, tracking a GPS device that Gillick has activated and embedded into Isabel's shoe.

-At the point of departure for the border, Miguel, a young Mexican-American who has been recruited as a coyote, recognizes Gillick from an encounter in a Texas parking lot two days earlier.
-He alerts his boss who takes Gillick and Isabel hostage.
+At the point of departure for the border, Miguel, a young Mexican American who has been recruited as a coyote, recognizes Gillick from an encounter in a Texas parking lot two days earlier.
+He alerts his boss, who takes Gillick and Isabel hostage.
 As a gang initiation, Miguel is forced to shoot a hooded Gillick in the head.
-Upset by his actions, Miguel abandons the gang and walks off by himself.
-Graver witnesses the apparent killing of Gillick through live satellite imaging and his team track down and eliminate the Mexican gang, rescuing Isabel.
-Instead of killing her according to his orders, Graver decides to bring Isabel back to the U.S. and place her in witness protection.
-Meanwhile, Gillick regains consciousness and discovers he has been shot through the cheek.
-He is chased by a gang search party but he kills its members by throwing a grenade into the pursuing car.
+Upset, Miguel abandons the gang and walks off by himself.
+Graver witnesses the apparent killing of Gillick via satellite imaging, and his team tracks down and eliminates the Mexican gang.
+They find Isabel, and defying his orders, Graver decides to bring her to the U.S. and place her in witness protection.
+Meanwhile, Gillick regains consciousness, having been shot through the cheek.
+A gang search party chases him, but he kills its members by throwing a grenade into the pursuing car.

 One year later, a now heavily gang-tattooed Miguel is in the Texas mall where he first saw Gillick.
-He enters the office of his gang contact but instead finds Gillick waiting for him.
-Gillick says to an inscrutable Miguel: "So you want to be a sicario?
+He enters the office of his gang contact, but instead finds Gillick waiting for him.
+Gillick says to a dumbfounded and intimidated Miguel: "So you want to be a sicario?
 Let's talk about your future."